swyxio/swyxkit/README.md

 - implement etag header for github api
 - store results in netlify build cache
 - separate hydration path for mobile nav
+- custom components in MDX, and rehype plugins